chrisemerson/auth/README.md

 ## Configuration

-As this package does not connect directly to your datastorage, you will need to provide some concrete implementations so the authentication mechanisms can access the user object and same session information into the database.
+As this package does not connect directly to your data storage, you will need to provide some concrete implementations so the authentication mechanisms can access the user object and save session information into the database.

 ### AuthUserGateway

-The `AuthUserGateway` connects `Auth` to your datastorage, allowing it to find the user that is attempting to login.
+The `AuthUserGateway` connects `Auth` to your data storage, allowing it to find the user that is attempting to login.
 You must implement this interface in your application; this would normally be in your user repository, or similar.

 The interface requires only one function: